klaas-post/traffic-lights/README.md

 # Trafficlights Project

 This project is designed to simulate a crossroads with four traffic lights.
-It's part of the LASAL Sigmatech suite and serves as a training exercise created by Klaas Post to familiarize with the Sigmatech stack.
+It's built using the LASAL Sigmatech suite and serves as a training exercise created by Klaas Post to familiarize with the Sigmatech stack.

 ## Components
 1. **PLC Project**: Opened in Lasal Class 2, this contains the logic controlling the traffic lights.